OrbisInvestments/azure-pipelines-custom-tasks/README.md

 A more efficient approach would be for the agent to share a single clone of the repository amongst all pipelines that use it.

-The **Dedupe Git Repositories Task** is a task that stubs this behaviour by running a *post job execution* script that deduplicate clones of the same Git repository and repoints the pipeline's working directory at a shared clone.
+The **Dedupe Git Repositories Task** stubs this behaviour by running a *post job execution* script that deduplicate clones of the same Git repository and repoints the pipeline's working directory at a shared clone.

 ### Installation